Mika (singer): 2015–2018: No Place in Heaven

 Starting 1 January 2016 and periodically through January 2019, Mika hosted a series of episodes (11 in total) of Mika: The Art Of Song on BBC Radio 2.
 In the programs, he discussed musical influences and focused on a variety of artists, including Joni Mitchell and Carole King.

+In early 2016, Hurts, a song from the No Place in Heaven album, was remixed and released as an uptempo single.
+The song was included on the soundtrack of the Italian film Un Bacio (A Kiss), directed by Ivan Cotroneo.
+A video for the single was directed by Cotroneo as well, and featured clips from the movie and Mika alongside the film's three principal actors.
+The theme of the film and video was fighting against homophobia and bullying.
+At the time, Mika was quoted as saying, "It was extraordinary to find out how the words of my song were perfect for the film.
+So the collaboration with Ivan was born naturally."

 Mika reunited with conductor Simon Leclerc at the end of 2016 to perform two concerts at the Teatro dell'Opera di Firenze in collaboration with the Maggio Musicale Fiorentino.
 The concerts were performed 30 and 31 December with the orchestra and choir of Maggio Musicale, under the direction of Leclerc, who had previously conducted Mika's symphonic performances in Montreal and Como.

 In February 2017, Mika performed a medley of his own songs at the Sanremo Festival, as well as a tribute to the late George Michael.

-Mika released a single, "It's My House," which also served as the theme song for the second series of his show Stasera Casa Mika in October 2017.
+Mika released a single, "It's My House", which also served as the theme song for the second series of his show Stasera Casa Mika in October 2017.
 The following month (November 2017), Mika featured on the album Dalida by Ibrahim Malouf, a tribute album to the late Egyptian-Italian-French singer.
-Mika performed a cover of the Egyptian song "Salma Ya Salama," which Dalida had sung in both Arabic and French in 1977.
+Mika performed a cover of the Egyptian song "Salma Ya Salama", which Dalida had sung in both Arabic and French in 1977.

 In 2018, Mika featured on Adam to Eve no Ringo, a tribute album to Japanese musician Ringo Sheena, covering Sheena's song "Sid to Hakuchūmu" from her debut album Muzai Moratorium (1999).

 Mika collaborated with the French singers Doriand and Philippe Katerine on a single called "Danser Entre Hommes" in late 2018.
 It was released by Doriand on 30 August 2019.
 All three men appear in the song's music video.